xtruhlar/Software-Switch/README.md

 # Multilayer Software Switch

 This project implements a **Multilayer Software Switch** as a part of the Switching and Routing in IP Networks course (SS 2023/2024).
-The software is designed to meet specified requirements, including MAC table management, traffic statistics, and advanced features such as Access Control Lists and RESTCONF integration.
+The software is designed to meet specified requirements, including MAC table management, traffic statistics, and advanced features such as Access Control Lists and Syslog integration.

 ## Features